 14. Python Setup

-This course assumes some familiarity with Python, and so does not teach the Python language.
-However, even for people wanting to run the example applications, and experiment with the notebooks, some familiarity is required with how to setup the Python 3 environment.
+This course assumes some familiarity with Python, and does not teach the Python language.
+You do need to have some familiarity in managing Python environments.

 14.1.
 Obtain Code